 all inclusive fees

 Provisional application of device patents with the Indian Patent Office.
 Invention abstract and provisional specifications to be provided by the client.
-Inclusive of government fees and GST.
+Inclusive of government fees and service tax.

 all inclusive fees

 Provisional application of design and medical patents with the Indian Patent Office.
 Invention abstract and provisional specifications to be provided by the client.
-Inclusive of government fees and GST.
+Inclusive of government fees and service tax.

 all inclusive fees

 Provisional application of device, design or medical patents with the Indian Patent Office.
 Invention abstract to be provided by the client.
 Claims specifications will be drafted by Indiafilings expert.
-Inclusive of government fees and GST.
+Inclusive of government fees and service tax.